-Every donation to the Visual Snow Initiative (VSI) directly funds scientific research to better understand Visual Snow Syndrome (VSS), develop safe and effective treatments, and ultimately work toward a cure.
+Every donation to the Visual Snow Initiative (VSI) directly funds scientific research to better understand Visual Snow Syndrome (VSS), develop safe and effective treatments, including both pharmacological (medication-based) and noninvasive approaches, and ultimately work toward a cure.
 Your support powers critical studies led by a global network of experts across multiple countries and scientific disciplines.

 Founded in 2018 by Sierra Domb, who personally faced the challenges of VSS and the medical field’s historical neglect of the condition, VSI brings together leading researchers and medical professionals worldwide.
 United by a common goal, they work to expand scientific knowledge, improve patient care, and accelerate meaningful progress in managing this complex neurological condition.